www.classicalguitars.ca

 Maintaining guitars in dry environments is relatively simple, since it is generally easy to add moisture to the air surrounding the guitar.
 In-the-soundhole humidifiers are helpful, but they are a less-than-perfect solution, since their effect is primarily on the inside surfaces of the guitar.
 The neck/fingerboard/head and the outside of the guitar may still be very dry.
 In-the-soundhole humidifiers are also notoriously difficult to regulate.

-It’s much better if all the air surrounding the instrument can be kept at the proper relative humidity.
+It's much better if all the air surrounding the instrument can be kept at the proper relative humidity.
 I do that in my own home (which is often very dry, particularly in winter) by devoting a corner of a closet to guitar storage.
-I’ve lined the closet with plastic sheeting and have installed a small humidifier inside it.
+I've lined the closet with plastic sheeting and have installed a small humidifier inside it.
 The guitars are on a wooden rack just above the humidifier, unless I have them out for practice or demonstration, in which case they might be away from the controlled environment for a few hours or perhaps overnight.
-In the dry winter months I add water perhaps once a month, but after a bit of trial and error with the settings, I haven’t had to make an adjustment to the humidifier itself in years.
-It’s about the simplest possible setup, but it works extremely well, and I’ve had no humidity problems with my guitars.
+In the dry winter months I add water perhaps once a month.
+After a bit of trial and error with the settings, I haven't had to make an adjustment to the humidifier itself in years.
+It's about the simplest possible setup, but it works extremely well, and I've had no humidity problems with my guitars.

 In high-humidity environments maintaining the proper relative humidity for the guitar is somewhat more difficult, since it is more difficult to remove water from the air than it is to add it.
 However, a closet or a room with a small air conditioning unit is a relatively simple solution.
 And as long as the guitar is away from the controlled environment for only relatively short periods, it will do well, even in very humid conditions.